 What Is Rich Uncles?

-According to co-founder Howard Makler, Rich Uncles gives small investors the opportunity to “invest alongside the chairman of the world’s largest commercial real estate company and a handpicked team of experts that know the world of real estate inside and out.”
+According to co-founder Harold Hofer, Rich Uncles gives small investors the opportunity to “invest alongside the chairman of the world’s largest commercial real estate company and a handpicked team of experts that know the world of real estate inside and out.”

-Rich Uncles’ founding investor is Raymond Wirta, former chairman of CBRE (NYSE:CBG), a global real estate services firm.
+Rich Uncles’ founding investor is Raymond Wirta, chairman of CBRE, a global real estate services firm.
 Rounding out the management team is CEO Harold Hofer, a lawyer who has participated in real estate transactions, as a principal and as a broker, valued in excess of $2 billion in his 30-year real estate.

-To understand Rich Uncles’ product offering, it’s important to understand the difference between a traded REIT and a public non-traded REIT, Rich Uncles being a public non-traded REIT.
+To understand Rich Uncles’ product offerings, it’s important to understand the difference between a traded REIT and a public non-traded REIT, Rich Uncles being a public non-traded REIT.

 - combines the capital of many investors to acquire or provide financing for real estate investments;